 - The peptide needs to be fast acting.

-What should I know about the Peptide
+What should I know about the Peptide for injection

 - Always know the name of your research peptide and why you need to take it.
 Know how much you need to take or give.
 If you have questions about your peptide ask your professional before taking it.